cuga-rajal/opensim_apple_arm64/README.md

 As of Dec 18.
 2023 the build process for Bullet is greatly simplified compared to the previous method which required multiple stages, thanks to MisterBlue's all-in-one script.
+The required patches previously posted in this project have been merged.
 Just run this script:

 	./makeBullets.sh